Upflask/Upflask/README.md

 - A reverse proxy (Nginx)
 - Virtualenv *(optional)*
 - tmux *(optional)*
-- Gunicorn or uWSGI *(optional but makes Nginx easier)*
+- Gunicorn or uWSGI *(optional, but makes Nginx easier)*

 ***

 ### Installation
 #### Linux
-It's recommended, although optional, to create a virtual environment with virtualenv.
+It's recommended, although optional, to create a virtual environment with *virtualenv*.

 Clone this repo, create a virtual environment, and then source into it.
 ```bash